Fifth Labour Government of New Zealand: Overview

 Helen Clark moved even more to the centre, enlisting support for her Government from both New Zealand First and United Future.
+Greens were excluded from the resulting coalition, due to a refusal by United Future and NZ First to work with the Greens in cabinet.
+They were, however, able to negotiate a cooperation agreement which saw limited input into the budget and broad consultation on policy.
 Almost immediately, the Government parties became involved in a protracted funding scandal, having apparently used public money for party political purposes during the election campaign.
 A heavy-handed attempt at campaign finance reform later in this term also harmed the Government, which by now appeared tired and at a loss for direction, although it did succeed in implementing a wide range of social and economic reforms during its time in office.

 In a 2000 feature article "Siege of Helengrad", The Australian newspaper wrote that Clark's "uncompromisingly autocratic and pervasive leadership has seen New Zealand dubbed Helengrad".
 In January 2008, the term 'Helengrad', "a noun used to describe the iron grip of New Zealand's prime minister over Wellington", was reported as having made Australia's Macquarie online dictionary among 85 other new words.

 In the 2008 election, the Labour Party lost convincingly to National, and the government was succeeded by the National Party led by John Key as Prime Minister.